cslamar/cslamar.github.io/content/articles/midi-mixer-part-1/index.md

 - Hardware Mixer for Software Applications
 ---

-_Using a hardware MIDI mixer to control software audio volumes with SoundStage and Keyboard Maestro on macOS._
+_Using a hardware MIDI mixer to control software audio volumes with SoundSource and Keyboard Maestro on macOS._

 ## Equipment/Software Used